wandererASH/odin-recipes/README.md

 # odin-recipes
-First proper Website, I guess.
-Project for The Odin Project.
+First Project for The Odin Project.

+Made using basic HTML.
+I will be adding more to it as I advance into the course.